Internship and Research Opportunities

 Various companies provide listsings of opportunities, including The American Statistical Association list of internships (mostly aimed at graduate students, but with some undergraduate positions to), Simply Hired, indeed.com, LinkedIn, ICrunchData, Glass Door, and Kaggle.com.

-There are also Research Experience for Undergraduate (REU) Programs, like NSF, UCLA Research in Industry Projects, Data Science for the Social Good Summer Programs, Federal Research Internship Programs, and Rice University Summer Research, as well as at NIST.
+There are also Research Experience for Undergraduate (REU) Programs, like NSF, UCLA Research in Industry Projects, Data Science for the Social Good Summer Programs, Federal Research Internship Programs, Rice University Summer Research, as well as at NIST.

 Internship Programs Our Students Have Found: Visa Inc., St. Peter's Health Partners, Measure of America, Voices of African Mothers in Ghana, Cancer Resource Center - Finger Lakes, NERA economic consulting, JP Morgan TAP (Technology Analysis Program), Battelle Memorial Institute, Aetna General Management Summer Associate Program, CSOP Asset Management, Abbvie Inc., Symantec Inc, Facebook, Putnam Investments, Lazard, Regeneron Pharmaceuticals, The Dedham Group, Ernst & Young, Shell Energy, IBM, Ernst and Young (Assurance Services), Summer on the Cuyahoga, PwC advisory, AIG Investments, Cross Shore Capital Management, Tapia Center at Rice University, Braze, CUBRC, Inc., Habitat for Humanity of Minnesota, and IBM (Market Development and Insights Intern).